5 Things You Need to Know for Your Vision Board!

 Updated: January 3, 2023

 A Vision board is a fun, practical, and magical tool to help you set intentions and create a life guided by your inspired and sacred vision for your life.
 A life that’s aligned with Spirit and your highest good.
 What better time to get started and create a vision board than right before the New Year?

 A vision board is a visual aid that employs our imagination to help us create & manifest – like a blueprint for your soul’s longings.
 Creating a vision board inspires and motivates us to create a life that is based on our deepest dreams.
 The feelings and experiences we want to have, rather than just the physical things we want to acquire.

 When you make a dream board or vision board with intention, your subconscious mind goes to work for you.
 You are easily able to align with your vision for the future and begin looking for opportunities, decisions, and pathways to take you toward your dreams.

 My husband and I do a vision board every year.
-And a few years ago, I learned just how powerful vision boarding can be in creating our desires when I accidentally got EXACTLY what I asked for on my vision board – two very different houses at the same time.
+And a few years ago, I learned an important lesson about how to release the FORM of what I desire, and allow my vision board to guide me toward the feelings & experiences I desire most.

 1. A list of your intentions for the New Year

 What is a vision board exactly?
 It’s essentially a collection of images and words you put together that represent the things you desire to

 manifest and create in your life.
 If you can learn one thing from my vision board story about the two houses, it’s that clarity is essential in this process.

 If you begin making a vision board without thinking through in advance what you want, you never know what you’ll get!
 It’s easiest to begin this process with a list.
 Simply write out your intentions for the New Year.
 Anything you desire to manifest, create, contribute or work on in the coming months can be added to your list.
 When you create a vision board, it’s most effective to create it with clarity and clear intention, and affirming it as if it’s already happened.